josephmjoy/robotics/python_robotutils/NOTES.md

 # Design and Development Notes for Python port of Robotutils.

+## January 28, 2018A JMJ: New method ConcurrentDict.remove_instance
+`ConcurrentDict.remove_instance` emulates Java's `ConcurrentHashMap.remove`
+Implemented in `concurrent_helper.py`.
+Unit tests updated in `test_concurrent_helper.py`.
+Tests pass.

-## January 25, 2018D JMJ: Moved shared definitions to ./comm/common.py
+## January 25, 2018E JMJ: Moved shared definitions to ./comm/common.py
 These definitions were sitting in `robotcomm.py`, but are needed in `channel.py`.
 But `channel.py` must be imported by `robotcomm.py`.
 To avoid the circular import (see "January 22, 2018D" note), I'm moving these definitions to `common.py`